fidaktk/cordova-plugin-mediastore/README.md

 This example demonstrates how to use the `selectFolder` method to select a folder for file storage.
 The returned folder URI is then logged to the console.

-## License

-This plugin is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributions

-Contributions to improve `cordova-plugin-mediastore` are welcome.
+Contributions to improve `cordova-plugin-mediastorefiles` are welcome.
 Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting pull requests.